-Yes, it has a mission, but more importantly, what is it’s secret?
+Yes, it has a mission, but what is its secret?
 And what can brands learn from it?

-In its 20-year history, it’s done what many brands hope for: longevity, anticipation, interest, loyalty.
+In its 20-year history, it’s done what many brands hope for longevity, anticipation, interest, and loyalty.

 (And yes, if it wasn’t already obvious, I am attending the 5th installment of the Mission Impossible series opening weekend.)